Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

-Mr. Barkemeyer defends those charged with Aggravated Criminal Damage to Property.
+The Barkemeyer Law Firm defends those charged with Aggravated Criminal Damage to Property.
 This is a serious felony charge that can carry a possible sentence of up to fifteen years in prison.
-This charge includes the additional element "that human life might be endangered."
-For a conviction, the prosecution must prove beyond a reasonable doubt that the defendant intentionally damaged the property when it is foreseeable that a person's life may be at risk.
+This charge includes the additional element “that human life might be endangered.”
+For a conviction, the prosecution must prove beyond a reasonable doubt that the defendant intentionally damaged the property when it is foreseeable that a person’s life may be at risk.

 Click here to learn more regarding criminal damage to property laws and penalties in Louisiana.

 Damaging someone else’s property has always been seen as a very serious offense because it directly disparages the idea that people in the United States have a right to own their own property.
 Because this idea is so strong rooted, there are many hefty penalties that go along with purposefully damaging someone else’s property that they worked hard to buy or own.
 However, that offense becomes even more serious when bodily injury is included because it means someone else is in danger while also getting their property damaged.
-If you have recently been charged with aggravated criminal damage to property in the Baton Rouge area, of Louisiana, it is imperative to seek legal assistance immediately to help with your trial.
+If you have recently been charged with aggravated criminal damage to property in Louisiana, it is imperative to seek legal assistance immediately to help with your trial.
 Carl Barkemeyer is an experienced criminal defense attorney who has been handling aggravated criminal damage to property cases for many years.
 Mr. Barkemeyer will look at all the evidence and decide the best possible way to defend your freedom through the court trial.
 Being convicted of aggravated criminal damage to property can have devastating effects on your future and the future of your loved ones so it is important to seek aid for your defense so that you can potentially fight off the charges and restore your future to the most positive it can be.

 First off, it is important to understand what simple criminal damage to property is before working the way up to aggravated.
 Essentially, simple criminal damage to property is the act of damaging someone else’s property without their consent.
 If you then induce bodily injury or damage someone’s property in a way that could potentially physically hurt them with your knowledge then the charges could be increased up to aggravated criminal damage to property.
 It is important to know which crime you are being charged with because each one has different circumstances that determine it and the penalties are increased if going from simple to aggravated.
 The definition for aggravated criminal damage to property under Louisiana state law is as follows: